ER Nurse Resume Example

 Skills

-In your soft skills list, include any personal characteristics that make you a good fit for an ER nurse job.
-Soft skills tend to be more universal than hard skills, but they're no less important.
-In fact, as technology develops, soft skills are growing in importance for recruiters and employers, so be sure to add several of these to your resume.
+In your list of soft skills, add any personal strengths, qualities or transferable skills that make you a good fit for the job.
+Soft skills are often less specific to different industries, but that doesn't make them any less important.
+Indeed, as the nature of work changes, soft skills are growing in importance, so make sure you include them in your resume.
 You should generally look to include up to five soft or transferable skills that match the job description.

-Your certifications section is the place to mention any relevant professional ER nurse certifications, licenses or qualifications.
+In this section, include any ER nurse certifications, training or licenses you hold that are relevant to the job.
 Add any official certifications or accreditations that increase your level of qualification and suitability for working as an ER nurse.
-Therefore, include the details of any licenses and professional certifications required for ER nurse roles, along with completion dates so employers can see you're up-to-date.
+Therefore, make sure you list the dates of your certifications and licenses so employers can see they're up-to-date and valid.

 Read on to see some relevant example certifications for an emergency room nurse resume: